$60,000 in Grants Awarded to Howard County Changemakers at Second Changemaker Challenge

-Hosted by the Horizon Foundation, in partnership with United Way of Central Maryland, the Changemaker Challenge is an event focused on sparking innovation and fresh thinking to address some of Howard County’s most pressing issues.
+Hosted by the Horizon Foundation and United Way, the Changemaker Challenge is focused on sparking innovation and fresh thinking to address some of Howard County’s most pressing issues.

 United Way of Central Maryland

 United Way of Central Maryland makes the communities it serves, including Howard County, stronger.
 The organization works directly with families and individuals to keep them in their homes and out of shelters, with kids who are falling behind in school, and with people who need easier access to healthy food and jobs that pay the bills.